timescale/docs/ai/python-interface.md

 vec.create_embedding_index(client.TimescaleVectorIndex())
 ```

-Now, you can query for similar items:
+Then, you can query for similar items:

 ``` python
 vec.search([1.0, 9.0])